flyteorg/flyte/rsts/concepts/admin.rst

 Putting It All Together
 -----------------------

-If you wanted to do query on specific executions that were launched with a specific launch plan for a workflow with specific attributes, you could do something like:
+If you wish to query specific executions that were launched using a specific launch plan for a workflow with specific attributes, it would look similar to:

 ::